mattsloe/Chocoholics-Anonymous/README.md

 sftp> put Chocoholics-Anonymous-Software-group8.tar.gz .
 ```

-Once you are logged into the school environment, you will need to create a directory and untar the compressed file there (to avoid polutting your current directory):
+Once you are logged into the school environment, you will need to create a directory and untar the compressed file there (to avoid pollutting your current directory):
 ```
 mkdir ChocAn-Software && tar xf Chocoholics-Anonymous-Software-group8.tar.gz -C ChocAn-Software
 ```